-Smoothing is an important feature of with profits investment and is the means by which the impact on policyholders of fluctuations in the value of the underlying assets is reduced.
+Smoothing is an important feature of conventional and unitised with profits investment and is the means by which the impact on policyholders of fluctuations in the value of the underlying assets is reduced.
 Smoothing can be seen in the way in which the payout levels change from time to time for policyholders, where the changes may be more or less than the movements in the underlying assets.
 Changes are controlled carefully to ensure that all policyholders are treated fairly.
+Smoothing does not apply to unit-linked with profits business.